Searching for vector boson-star mergers within LIGO-Virgo intermediate-mass black-hole merger candidates: Discussion

 \section{Discussion \\}

 Despite their canonical interpretation as black-hole mergers, short GW transients displaying barely any pre-merger emission merit further exploration of their possible origin.
 We have compared four such events to a catalogue of 759 numerical-relativity simulations of PSMs.
-Performing model selection with respect to vanilla quasi-circular BBH mergers, we find that the most significant of them (GW190521) and the loud trigger S200114f favour the PSM hypothesis.
-The weaker events GW200220 and GW190426 respectively weakly and strongly reject such hypothesis.
-Remarkably, we find that the \textit{two confirmed GW events} which are not strongly discarded as PSMs, namely GW190521 and GW200220, yield consistent boson masses around $9\times 10^{-13}$\,eV.
-Next, we have performed the first population study of compact binaries considering a mixed Black Hole-Proca star mergers population and showcased a preliminary strategy to exploit boson-mass consistencies across events. \\
+Performing model selection with respect to vanilla quasi-circular BBH mergers, we find that the most significant of these events (GW190521) and the loud trigger S200114f favour the PSM hypothesis.
+The weaker events GW200220 and GW190426 respectively weakly and strongly reject the hypothesis.
+Remarkably, we find that two of the \textit{catalogued} GW events which are not strongly discarded as PSMs, namely GW190521 and GW200220, yield consistent boson masses around $9\times 10^{-13}$\,eV.
+Next, we have performed the first population study of compact binaries -- restricted to the intermediate-mass black-hole range here treated -- considering a mixed black hole-Proca star merger population.
+We note that the latter is a rather proof-of-concept exercise that, moreover, provides conclusions only about the observation set as opposed to the underlying population; and ignores any (unknown) priors on the relative abundance of BBHs and PSMs.
+In addition, turning this into a proper population study, would also require the usage of selection effects.
+Nevertheless we note that our study was still enough to showcase the potential benefit of exploiting boson-mass consistencies across events.

 This is the first extensive and systematic analysis of GW events under an exotic compact-merger scenario alternative to BBHs.
 Although our new simulation catalogue has been significantly expanded since our initial study \cite{Proca}, it still suffers from important limitations.
 These are mainly the range of parameters covered by our numerical simulations and the fact that all of these correspond to the unrealistic astrophysical configuration of a head-on merger.
-The latter limits the type of morphologies we can possibly fit due to the shortness of the templates, significantly over-constrains our parameter estimates; and also over-punishes the PSM model due to its weak luminosity.
+The latter limits the type of morphologies we can possibly fit due to the shortness of the templates, significantly over-constrains our parameter estimates; and also intrinsically disfavors the PSM model due to its weak luminosity.
 On the other hand, our limited range of field frequencies coverage may prevent us from correctly fitting some of the events we analyse.
-For instance, we know that the numerical simulations best-fitting S200114f lay in the edges of our catalogue.
+For instance, we know that the numerical simulations best fitting S200114f and GW190426 lay in the edges of our catalogue.
+This implies, e.g., that an analysis under an enhanced simulation catalogue may return not only better fits to the data but also modify our parameter estimates, e.g., those of the boson masses.